 Despite dominating for long periods, the Dutch succumbed to a sweet strike from the Argentine just after the break

-Jorge Jesus' men have reached the semifinal and the final of the competition in their last two attempts and look on course to go one better this term after a hard-fought away win in the Netherlands on Thursday.
+Jorge Jesus' men have reached the semi-final and the final of the competition in their last two attempts and look on course to go one better this term after a hard-fought away win in Netherlands on Thursday.

 While they showed little of the attacking threat that saw them score nine goals in four Europa League games before their trip to the AFAS Stadion, they ground out a victory that puts them in the driving seat in the tie.

-Benfica rarely threatened before the break but was able to keep an occasionally lively AZ front line at bay before taking its golden opportunity soon after the interval.
+Benfica rarely threatened before the break but were able to keep an occasionally lively AZ front line at bay before taking their golden opportunity soon after the interval.

-Two minutes into the second half, Benfica had the lead, as Eduardo Salvio opened his account for the season with a vital away goal.
+Two minutes into the second half, Benfica had their lead, as Eduardo Salvio opened his account for the season with a vital away goal.

-It leaves AZ with an uphill task to progress, given that Benfica has won 10 of its last 11 games at the Estadio da Luz - keeping clean sheets in all those victories.
+It leaves AZ with an uphill task to progress, given that Benfica have won 10 of their last 11 games at the Estadio da Luz - keeping clean sheets in all those victories.

 In a low-key start, AZ had the better of the opening exchanges with Roy Beerens having en effort saved by Artur Moraes before curling a shot from the left-hand side wide of the far post.